How to apply for and get a business credit card

 straight to your inbox

-To apply for a business credit card, you will need to fill out an online application with your business name, EIN (or SSN, if it requres a personal guarantee), and income details.
+To apply for a business credit card, you will need to fill out an online application with your business name, EIN (or SSN, if it requires a personal guarantee), and income details.
 Once submitted, you’ll receive a decision, often within minutes.

 Approval for business credit cards primarily depends on your personal credit score, with most requiring a FICO score of 670 or higher.
 For small business owners or emerging startups, the approval process may be easier than you expect.